harshildesai152/ReadMeGeniusAi-/README.md

     # yarn dev
     ```
     The application will typically be available at `http://localhost:9002`.
-    When you sign up, check the **terminal running `npm run dev`** for the OTP and the Ethereal email preview link.
+    When you sign up, check the email address you provided for the OTP.
+If Gmail environment variables are not set up and email sending fails, check the **server console** for the OTP.

 5.  **Run the Genkit development server** (<u>in a separate terminal</u>):
     This allows you to inspect and test your Genkit flows.